EXPERT ADVICE

 Knowing how to use a plunger effectively can mean the difference between a clogged and unclogged toilet.

-If you don't have time to wait for a plumber, work on your technique to unclog your toilet.
+If you don't have time to wait for a plumber, you can try working on your technique to unclog your toilet.

-Act quickly.
-Remove the tank lid, find the flapper and push it down quickly to stop the water.
-Then turn off the water valve.
+Act quickly - Remove the lid, find the flapper, and press it to stop the water (then turn off the valve)

-Choose the right plunger.
-Pick a funnel-style cup or any cup that gets you a good seal between the plunger and bowl.
+Choose the right plunger - Pick a cup style that gets you a good seal between the plunger and bowl

-Warm up your plunger.
-Mould your plunger to the bowl's shape.
-Pop it in hot water for a few minutes before using it (if time allows) to seal better over the drain.
+Warm up your plunger - Pop it in hot water for a few minutes before using it (if time allows) to create a better seal

 If you unclog the toilet, water will rush from the toilet bowl.
 Then, turn the water back on and try to flush normally.

-You might have a bigger problem farther down the drain if these tricks don't work.
+You might have a bigger problem further down the drain if these tricks don't work.

 Finding plumbers to deal with your broken toilet